Federal Work Study Program

 What is Federal Work Study?

 The Federal Work Study Program allows students to work for the college while earning a degree.
 The work study program may be able to place you in an area where you can gain work experience in your desired field and fine tune your current skills to build your resume for future careers.
 Many of the jobs are administrative support and require strong clerical and computer skills.
 Opportunities for employment exist in the ACC Children’s Center, Library, Tutoring Center, and others which may call for a variety of skills and background.

 What are the hours and pay rate?

 Work study is not a permanent position, and it is limited to a maximum of 8 semesters while students are attending ACC.
 Students can work up to 15 hours per week (hours will vary depending upon the department).
 Each semester, students will work with their supervisor to create a new work schedule that best suits both the student and the department for which they work.

-The current pay rate ranges from $9.85 – $11.08 per hour and is based on the job responsibilities and requirements for each position.
+The current pay rate is $13.00 per hour.
 Students are paid on a monthly basis.
 Checks are direct deposited into the student’s bank account on the last business day of each month.
 Insurance benefits are not available with work study as it is only a temporary position.

 Am I eligible?